Anis Haroon

-Anis Haroon is a Pakistani women's rights activist and former caretaker Provincial Minister of Sindh who served in 2013 caretaker ministry.
+Anis Haroon is a Pakistani women's rights activist and former caretaker Provincial Minister of Sindh who served in the 2013 caretaker ministry.

-She is the chairman of the National Commission on the Status of Women.
+She is the chairperson of the National Commission on the Status of Women.

 In 2016, her autobiography was launched.

 Early life and education

 Haroon was born to a family of Hyderabad Deccan descent.
 She holds a degree in LLB from University of Karachi.